New Teachers Guide to Building a Classroom Culture

 My students love singing and dancing to this song!
 It is fun and has an upbeat tune, and they learn what a quality student is.
 My students will actually point out parts of the song throughout the day.
 For instance, a group of boys were building with legos, and they proudly came up to me and said, “Look, Mrs. Beckner!
 We are a “T” Team working together.”
 This was a verse right from the song.
 Another example was when two of my students were arguing with each other, and I asked them, “Are you being “U” understanding towards others?”
 They both said, “no” and actually apologized.
 I have to admit that I was surprised that they apologized without being asked.

-A Class Meeting Helps Students to Verbalize Classroom Culture
+A Morning Meeting Helps Students to Verbalize Classroom Culture

 We form a circle

-Have each student sit in a circle while you discuss the rules of a class meeting.
+Have each student sit in a circle while you discuss the rules of the morning meeting.

 I explain that the only person allowed to talk is the one holding Quentin.
 Each child introduces him or herself.
 They say “My name is_________ and a quality student__________________.
 I was so pleased to see so many of them remember things from the song!
 You may even want to write down the expectations your students share as a reminder for the class.
 Post it up somewhere in your classroom.